 Why do life insurance companies care if I’ve been diagnosed with Heart Palpitations?

-As we just stated, the main reason why most of the best life insurance companies are likely to “care” if you’ve been diagnosed with a Heart Palpitation is that in some cases, having one is just one of many symptoms that could signify “other” more significant cardiovascular diseases.
+As we just stated, the main reason most of the best life insurance companies are likely to “care” if you’ve been diagnosed with Heart palpitations is that, in some cases, having one is just one of many symptoms that could signify “other” more significant cardiovascular diseases.

-We wanted to take a moment and discuss what a “heart palpitation” is as well as highlight some of the most common symptoms associated with this disease so that we can have a better idea of what a life insurance underwriter will be looking for when making their decision about your application.
+For this reason, we wanted to take a moment to discuss “heart palpitation” and highlight some of the most common symptoms associated with this disease so that we can better understand what a life insurance underwriter will be looking for when deciding on your application.

 Heart Palpitations Defined:

-Heart Palpitations are the feelings one has of experiencing a fast-beating, fluttering, or pounding heartbeat.
-This “feeling” can be quite troubling or worrisome, however, in most cases, heart palpitations are considered harmless.
+Heart Palpitations are experiencing a fast, fluttering, or pounding heartbeat.
+This “feeling” can be quite troubling or problematic; however, in most cases, heart palpitations are considered harmless.

 In most cases…